Penalty and Interest

-There is also a 10% penalty for late payment of vehicle and business tangible property taxes.
+Normally, there is also a 10% penalty for late payment (PLP) of vehicle and business tangible property taxes.
 The PLP will increase to 25% for any delinquencies over 30 days past due.
 On June 23, 2020, the Board of Supervisors reduced that penalty rate to 5% for tax year 2020 and eliminated the increase after 30 days.

 Business, Professional and Occupational Licenses (BPOL) Tax

 There is a 10% penalty for late filing of BPOL applications (due March 1st or within 75 days of start-up).
 There is also a 10% penalty for late payment of BPOL tax.
 Interest at 5% per year will apply.

 A waiver of penalty and interest will only be granted where it is determined that failure to file or pay on time was in no way the fault of the taxpayer or is the documented fault of County tax officers.

 DTA’s Delinquent Collection section has several enforcement and collection methods to aid in the collection of past due taxes that do not require court intervention.
 These methods include: